senocular/senocular.github.com/articles/js_implementing_for_loops.md

 2
 ```

-The JavaScript implementation of the JavaScript `for` loop using `var`:
+The JavaScript implementation of a JavaScript `for` loop using `var`:

 ```javascript
 // A variable to track the currently active scope as we go through